-Ashley Graber & Shira Myrow offered an in-depth look at the profound physiological and psychological effects of chronic stress.
-While most of us know we’re addicted to our i-phones and social media, we don’t realize how being plugged in all the time can undermine our focus and effectiveness.
+An in-depth look at the profound physiological and psychological effects of chronic stress with TED Women.
+While most of us know we’re addicted to our iPhones and social media, we don’t realize how being plugged in all the time can undermine our focus and effectiveness.
 Understanding how our brain's stress response works and implementing mindfulness tools can help us become more self aware and grounded when we need to make clear choices --despite feeling stressed.

-I've been studying and practicing meditation and mindfulness for 10 years.
-I’ve taken courses, read articles, and practiced for countless hours.
-Over these years, I've discovered there are a lot of sources for meditation guidance out there, but some are better than others.
-Having done the legwork, I can share with you my favorite apps, videos, blogs, online courses, and free resources to help you start or deepen your practice.
+Ashley Graber has done all of the research: she has been studying and practicing meditation and mindfulness for 10 years.
+She has taken courses, read articles, and practiced for countless hours.
+Over these years, she has discovered there are a lot of sources for meditation guidance out there, but some are better than others.
+Ashley has put together an online catalog of the best places to turn for meditation and mindfulness education.
+Having done the legwork, she shares with us her favorite apps, videos, blogs, online courses, and free resources to help you start or deepen your practice.

 Don’t forget that “no” is a complete sentence.
 “Saying yes when you want to say no is a setup for added stress,” says Ashley Graber, curriculum co-director at Evenflow.
 Family, friends and coworkers ask a lot of you this time of year.
 Graber reminds us to use this as an opportunity to practice doing what is right for you.

-For our first Mindful Tool, I’d like to introduce the “Mind Jar” or “Calm Down Jar.” — The jar represents the mind; the glitter represents thoughts, feelings, and physical sensations.
+One of my favorite mindfulness tools is the calm down jar.
+The jar represents the mind; the glitter represents thoughts, feelings, and physical sensations.
 When we shake it up this represents when we are overwhelmed, stressed, upset, and/or overly excited to the point that we cannot see clearly.
 Our perception becomes cloudy.
 We can be more "reactive" to life from this place, as opposed to "responsive".
 It can feel like there is a storm inside which makes us feel unsteady.
 To help balance and steady ourselves we can practice coming to our senses...literally...by focusing on one of our senses.